 The exhibition “Hidden Treasures of a library – Artists’ books of the Fondation des Treilles” presented eighty-six works entrusted by the Fondation des Treilles, bibliophile books but also drawings and sculptures from the same artists.

-By lending 111 wooden animals from its youth collection and, the Fondation des Treilles contributed to the exhibition “The illustration of animals” organised in Draguignan’s library from November 30th, 2016 to January 7th 2017.
+By lending 111 wooden animals from its youth collection and made by the artisanal cooperative “Les jouets du Queyras” (Toys from the Queyras region in the Alps), the Fondation des Treilles contributed to the exhibition “The illustration of animals” organised in Draguignan’s library from November 30th, 2016 to January 7th 2017.

 Then, her photographic collection – issued from the works of artists she received in residence – was exhibited in Paris, at the Hôtel de Sauroy, from May 11th to 20th, 2018, during the “Rencontres de la Fondation des Treilles”.